hmcts/chart-ccd/README.md

       printService:
         enabled: true
 ```
-Also Need to add this in service environment Config
+Also Need to add this in definition-store service environment Config
 ```
     ccd-definition-store-api:
       java: